tszyrowski/python_testing/README.md

 To install package in development mode navigate to **python_testing** folder and run:
 `pip install -e .`
+Installing in development mode allows use of saved changes in other script without reinstallation.

 # References:
 - [pytest oficial documentation](https://buildmedia.readthedocs.org/media/pdf/pytest/latest/pytest.pdf)